crownstone/website/02-scenarios.md

 ## Nighttime bathroom

-Your **wall switch** will **dim** the lights in the night.
+Your **wall switch** will **dim** the lights at night.
 This is a nice combination of our switchcraft functionality with so-called twilight behaviour.

 {% include snippets/container-image-relative-end %}